Your GP should arrange for you to see a specialist if you have symptoms that could be due to soft tissue sarcoma.

 UK referral guidelines

-You should be referred to a specialist within 2 weeks if the results of the scan look like you might have a soft tissue sarcoma.
+The guidlines say that your GP should arrange an ultrasound scan within 2 weeks if you have an unexplained lump that is increasing in size or directly refer you to the specialist.
+You should then see a specialist within 2 weeks if the results of the scan are uncertain, or look like you might have a soft tissue sarcoma.

-Children aged 0-15 or a young person aged 16-24 with an unexplained lump that is increasing in size should be referred for an urgent ultrasound scan within 2 days.
-If the results of the scan are concerning or look like you may have a sarcoma, then you should be referred to a specialist within 2 days.
+The GP should refer children and young people for an urgent ultrasound within 2 days if they have an unexplained lump that is increasing in size.
+If the results of the scan are concerning or look like a sarcoma, they should see a specialist within 2 days.